 In preparing this study, Light House worked in cooperation with Vancity, Canada’s largest community credit union, and modelled Vancity’s head office in Vancouver, BC using both systems.
-Through the study, Light House determined the differences in requirements for each program, the administrative concerns, and the energy labeling policy context, implications and opportunities.
+Through the study, Light House determined the differences in requirements for each program, the administrative concerns, and the energy labelling policy context, implications and opportunities.